See Full Calendar

-Basic research credit: The research expense credit provides an incentive to corporations for increasing qualified research activities in Wisconsin.
-The credit equals 5 percent of the difference between the claimant’s qualified research expenses for research conducted in Wisconsin and its Wisconsin base amount.
+Research expense credits: The research expense credit provides an incentive to businesses for increasing qualified research activities in Wisconsin.
+The credit equals 5% of the difference between the claimant's qualified research expenses for research conducted in Wisconsin and its Wisconsin base amount.

-Super research credit: The super research credit is available to corporations equal to the amount of qualified research expenses paid or incurred by the corporation for research conducted in Wisconsin that exceeds the amount calculated by averaging the qualified research expenses paid or incurred in the 3 taxable years immediately preceding the taxable year for which a credit is claimed, multiplied by 1.25.
+Super research credit: The super research credit is available to corporations equal to 100% of the amount of qualified research expenses paid or incurred by the corporation for research conducted in Wisconsin that exceeds the amount calculated by averaging the qualified research expenses paid or incurred in the 3 taxable years immediately preceding the taxable year for which a credit is claimed, multiplied by 1.25.
 This credit can no longer be computed for taxable years beginning on or after January 1, 2014.

 Tax Incentives Forms

 - DATCP (Wisconsin Department of Agriculture, Trade and Consumer Protection)